 Our fellows work full-time at government or nonprofit child welfare agencies for 18 months, joining reform-minded colleagues and mentors to pursue better results.
 Each fellow leads a major reform project that requires his or her specialized skills.
 Projects target high-leverage parts of the child welfare system that are ripe for change.

 The Foster America fellowship is an 18-month, full-time commitment.
 Our next cohort of fellows will begin their service in January 2019.

 Applications for the Foster America fellowship will be accepted on a rolling basis.
 We are in the final stages of our recruiting season; if you remain interested for January 2019, we encourage you to complete our simple initial application process today.
 We also continue to seek talent for fellowship opportunities in later 2019.

-Specific role descriptions are for January 2019 posted here, inclusive of opportunities in California, Colorado, Connecticut, the District of Columbia, Minnesota, Missouri, New York, and Washington State.
+Specific role descriptions for January 2019 are posted here.
+These opportunities include roles in California, Colorado, Connecticut, the District of Columbia, Minnesota, Missouri, New York, and Washington State.
 Candidates who advance in the process have the opportunity to review all available positions and identify the roles for which they would like to be considered.

 The Foster America fellowship prepares fellows for success:

 Be a leader.
 We position fellows to thrive during the fellowship and rise to higher levels of child welfare leadership upon completion.
 As a fellow, expect to grow as a leader and innovator and learn child welfare content from renowned experts in the field.